Who Were the Hittites?

-But while they could formulate their own initiatives and tactics, the state-supported warlords and their raiding parties had to report to higher authorities on their military endeavors and progresses.
+But while they could formulate their own initiatives and tactics, the state-supported warlords and their raiding parties had to report to higher authorities on their military endeavors and progress.
 On occasions, the lord could be rebuked or even severely punished if he showed incompetence in dealing with his foes.

 Hittite Manpower and Diplomacy

 The subject of manpower availability is a rather tricky one, especially when considered in the context of late Bronze Age civilizations and powers.
 Now objectively, archaeologists have found pieces of evidence of a huge battle in Germany (by banks of the Tollense River) harking back to circa 1250 BC – that involved over 4,000 men equipped with dedicated weapons.